Mustafaelfangary/Altavidatours/ADMIN_GUIDE.md

 ## Project Overview

-This document outlines the architecture, features, and implementation details of the Treasure Egypt Tours admin panel.
+This document outlines the architecture, features, and implementation details of the Altavida Tours.com admin panel.
 The admin panel allows administrators to manage tours, bookings, users, and other aspects of the travel booking system.

 ## Tech Stack